Advanced Algorithms for Penalized Quantile and Composite Quantile Regression: Quantile Regression

 \subsection{Majorize-Minimization Algorithm}

 The use of majorizing functions to solve minimization problems has been well-studied in the statistical literature for many years since \cite{ortegaCD}.
 It was not until a later time, however, that the general MM framework was put forward by \cite{MM}.
 In general, MM can refer to majorize-minimization or minorize-maximization, depending on whether the problem at hand is a minimization or maximization problem, respectively.
-MM algorithms operate iteratively by constructing, using a solution $\beta^{(t)}$ for the current iteration, an auxiliary function $g_t(\cdot|\beta^{(t)})$ that will simultaneously optimize the original concave objective $f$.
-In the case of a minimization problem, such an auxiliary function is called a majorizer and must satisfy $g_t(\beta|\beta^{(t)})\geq f(\beta)$ for all $\beta$ of interest and $g_t(\beta^{(t)}|\beta^{(t)})=f(\beta^{(t)})$.
+MM algorithms operate iteratively by constructing an auxiliary function $g_t(\cdot|\pmb \beta^{(t)})$ using a solution $\pmb \beta^{(t)}$ for the current iteration that will simultaneously optimize the original objective function $f$.
+In the case of a minimization problem, this function is called a majorizer and must satisfy $g_t(\pmb \beta|\pmb \beta^{(t)})\geq f(\pmb \beta)$ for all $\pmb \beta$ of interest and $g_t(\pmb \beta^{(t)}|\pmb \beta^{(t)})=f(\pmb \beta^{(t)})$.
 Arguably, the most well-known application of an MM method is in the expectation-maximization (EM) algorithm \citep{EM} for maximum likelihood estimation.
-MM has also been applied in various areas of research, including regression, survival analysis, discriminant analysis, and quantile regression \citep{MMtutorial}.
+MM has also been applied in various areas of research, e.g., regression, survival analysis, discriminant analysis, and quantile regression \citep{MMtutorial}.
 We use the MM algorithm developed by \cite{MM} and \cite{MMR} to solve the quantile regression problem with adaptive lasso regularization.